rudolfmard/LULC-translation/README.md

 ### Class diagram

-Two modules contain non-obvious families of classes for which we provide the inheritance diagram here.
+Two modules contain customised families of classes for which we provide the inheritance diagram here.
 ```
 mmt.datasets.landcovers
 ├── OpenStreetMap